 Need to create a step-by-step video?
 Use the Story Guides found in the templates to help you and you share a lesson.
 Students can also use Adobe Express to teach each other how to do solve a math problem, build a project, pass a level on a game, cook, etc. The sky’s the limit!

 How many of you enjoy looking at photos or videos of vacations or trips?
 Create a video of a recent classroom trip or outing.
 Use the “Tell What Happened” story guide to share what transpired.
 Better yet, have students create a video of different parts of the field trip.
 For example, task them with creating videos of different sections of the zoo (lions, tigers, and bears…oh my!)

-Sharing Adobe Spark in Wakelet
+Sharing Adobe Express in Wakelet

 Here’s how it works!

 - Once you’ve created your masterpiece in Adobe Express, click the ‘Share’ button and then ‘Publish’ or ‘Publish and share link‘.

 - Go to your Wakelet collection and click the ‘+‘ button!

 - Paste your Adobe Express link into the address bar

 - Make your collections pop with visually stunning, interactive Express content!